How to use horizontal lines in photography composition

 Practicing horizontal lines in photography composition

-Getting out to practice photographing horizontal lines is also a great exercise in becoming aware of how you’re holding your camera.
+Practicing photographing horizontal lines is a great exercise for becoming aware of how you hold your camera.
 When you’re aware of horizontal lines in photography composition, you pay more attention to keeping your camera level.

-When photographing horizontal lines, think about what you’re emphasizing with lines in composition:
+When including horizontal lines in photos, think about what you’re emphasizing with lines in composition:

 Leave a comment